 C. Attach a copy of the agreement executed between the chief elected official(s) and the Local Workforce Development Board.

-A copy of the agreement executed between the chief elected official(s) and the Local Workforce Development Board is attached (Attachment A).
+A copy of the agreement executed between the chief elected official(s) and the Local Workforce Development Board can be found on the CareerSource Polk website at www.careersourcepolk.com.